 - Sterile sponges soaked with either Betadine® or a contrast medium is inserted into the stab wound to obtain a CT scan IV contrast

 - Almost all patients with negative CT scans can be successfully observed.
 However, this depends on the depth of the wound and the packing technique used.
 If the wound has not been correctly packed with the sponges, some cases of acquired hernia may be missed.

 - This technique helps determine the wound trajectory

 - Indicated in hemodynamically stable patients if an isolated diaphragmatic hernia (i.e. involving no other organ) is suspected despite negative scans/chest x-ray

-- Diagnosis and repair can be done laparoscopically, especially since these rents tend to be small.
+- Diagnosis and repair can be done laparoscopically, especially since the abnormal opening in the diaphragm tends to be small.